debezium/debezium-examples/debezium-quarkus-extension-service/README.md

 This quick start is designed to help you:
 - discover features of the Debezium Quarkus extension
 - use Debezium inside Quarkus
-- build a native executable Debezium
+- build a native application that uses Debezium

 ## Prerequisite

-- JDK 21+ installed with `JAVA_HOME` configured appropriately
+- JDK 21+ installed with `JAVA_HOME` configu    red appropriately
 - Apache maven 3.9.9
 - Quarkus version 3.25.0
 - Docker or Podman